Get a Jump Start on Living Well

 • Explore local programs and meet the program leaders.

 Jump Start is a program in Orange County designed for people recently diagnosed with Parkinson’s and their loved ones.
-It’s ideal for those within the first few years after diagnosis.
+It’s ideal for those within the first five years after diagnosis.

 A new Parkinson’s diagnosis can bring many emotions—fear, confusion, sadness, or even relief.
 Everyone responds differently, and there is no right way to adjust.